Conferences and Panels

 Grants and Awards

 - St. Lawrence University Faculty Research Fellowship grant to develop Paper Bullets, an exhibition of historical and contemporary political stickers from around the world to be presented at Hatch Kingdom, Berlin, Germany.
 February 2014.

-- Weaving the Streets & People’s Archive grant from the Andrew W. Mellon Foundation’s Crossing Boundaries: Re-Envisioning the Humanities for the 21st Century initiative at St. Lawrence University.
+- Weaving the Streets & People’s Archive four-year grant from the Andrew W. Mellon Foundation’s Crossing Boundaries: Re-Envisioning the Humanities for the 21st Century initiative at St. Lawrence University.
 Funds will be used to add items to the Street Art Graphics collection and for SLU students, alumni, faculty, and others to write blog posts for The Weave: Mediocracy Unspun.
 August 2013.

 - Deutsche Akademischer Austauschdienst (DAAD) German Academic Exchange Service Faculty Research Grant.
 May 12 – June 9, 2013.